project-chip/connectedhomeip/docs/silabs/general/OTA_SOFTWARE_UPDATE.md

 Internal storage bootloader for Matter OTA software update is supported on MG24 boards only.
 In this use case both the running image and the downloadable update image must fit on the internal flash at the same time.
-This in turn requires that both images are built with a reduced feature set such as disabled logging and Matter shell.
+This in turn requires that both images are built with a reduced feature set, such as disabled logging and Matter shell.
 The following set of compile flags leaves out all the optional features and results in the minimal image size: